Hartlepool: Territorial Army

+Religion

+They are several Church of England and Roman Catholic churches in the town.
+St Hilda's Church is a notable church of the town, it was built on Hartlepool Abbey and sits upon a high point of the Headland.
+The churches of the Church of England's St Paul and Roman Catholic's St Joseph are next to each other on St Paul's Road.
+Nasir Mosque on Brougham Terrace is the sole purpose-built mosque in the town.

 Sport

 Football

 Hartlepool United is the town's professional football club and they play at Victoria Park.
 The club's most notable moment was in 2005 when, with 8 minutes left in the 2005 Football League One play-off final, the team conceded a penalty, allowing Sheffield Wednesday to equalise and eventually beat Hartlepool to a place in the Championship.
-The club currently play in EFL League Two.
+The club currently play in the National League.

+Pools are affiliated with a women's team called Hartlepool United FC Women.
+They were formed in 2015 and currently play in the North East Regional Women's Football League.

-Supporters of the club bear the nickname of Monkey Hangers.
+Supporters of Hartlepool United bear the nickname of Monkey Hangers.
 This is based upon a legend that during the Napoleonic wars a monkey, which had been a ship's mascot, was taken for a French spy and hanged.
 Hartlepool has also produced football presenter Jeff Stelling, who has a renowned partnership with Chris Kamara who was born in nearby Middlesbrough.
-Jeff Stelling is a keen supporter of Hartlepool United Football Club and often refers to them when presenting Sky Sports News.
+Jeff Stelling is a keen supporter of Hartlepool and often refers to them when presenting Sky Sports News.
 It is also the birthplace and childhood home of Pete Donaldson, one of the co-hosts of the Football Ramble podcast as well as co-host of the Abroad in Japan podcast, and a prominent radio DJ.

+The town also has a semi-professional football club called FC Hartlepool who play in Northern League Division Two.